whosonfirst/whosonfirst-sources/sources/README.md

 * name `fips`
 * prefix `fips`
 * license_type _CC0_
-* license_text _Most U.S. government creative works such as writing or images are copyright-free._
+* license_text _United States government creative works, including writing, images, and computer code, are usually prepared by officers or employees of the United States government as part of their official duties.
+A government work is generally not subject to copyright in the United States and there is generally no copyright restriction on reproduction, derivative works, distribution, performance, or display of a government work._
 * url _http://www.nist.gov/itl/fips.cfm_
 * license _https://www.usa.gov/government-works_